 We expect to use a portion of the net proceeds of the offering of the Notes for the development of our projects.
 We may also require additional bank borrowings and, if necessary, future offerings of debt and/or equity securities for a significant portion of our liquidity requirements to finance the construction costs of these projects, which are expected to be completed in multiple phases.
 Our ability to secure sufficient funding for project development depends on a number of factors that are beyond our control, including market conditions in debt and equity markets, investors' perception of our business, lenders' perception of our creditworthiness, the PRC economy and PRC regulations.
 We cannot assure you that we will be able to obtain additional financing at competitive costs, or at all.
 In addition, we may not be able to renew our existing loan facilities granted by banks in the PRC on satisfactory terms, or at all.
-If we are unable to obtain necessary additional financing or renew existing loan facilities, we will not be able to complete our properties under development in Shenzhen, Nanning, Nanchang and Xi'an or develop our properties planned for future development in Harbin and Zhengzhou, and our business development could be severely disrupted.
+If we are unable to obtain necessary additional financing or renew existing loan facilities, we will not be able to complete our properties under development in Shenzhen, Nanning, Nanchang, Xi'an, Harbin and Zhengzhou and planned for future development in Hefei, and our business development could be severely disrupted.

-In addition, the People's Bank of China, or the PBOC, has raised the reserve requirement ratio for commercial banks in China six times in 2010 and four times in 2011, although it has decreased it twice in 2012.
+In addition, the People's Bank of China, or the PBOC, regulates the reserve requirement ratio for commercial banks in the PRC, which affects the availability and cost of financing from PRC commercial banks.
+The PBOC raised the reserve requirement ratio for commercial banks in China six times in 2010 and four times in 2011, although it decreased it twice in 2012.
 The current reserve requirement ratio, which took effect in May 2012, ranges from 16.5% to 20.0%.
 Such increases may negatively impact the amount of funds available for corporate lending, including to us, by commercial banks in China.
 As a result, we cannot assure you that we will be able to obtain sufficient funding to finance intended purchases of land use rights, develop future projects or meet other capital needs as and when required at a commercially reasonable cost, or at all.
 Failure to obtain adequate funding at a commercially reasonable cost may limit our ability to acquire land, commence new projects or to continue the development of existing projects.
 Any such failure may also increase our borrowing costs and have a material adverse effect on our business, prospects, cash flows, financial condition and results of operations.